 Autism support and diagnosis

-Before you request an autism diagnosis there are many support groups and charities available.
-These services can help you before, during and after your diagnosis.
+- local groups and charities who can support you before, during and after your request

 Remember, autism is different for everyone.
 What happened to other people might not be the same for you or your child.